-The old fashioned Irish dessert recipes given below are typical of a country blessed with its rich heritage of fine eating.
+The traditional Irish dessert recipes below are typical of a country blessed with its rich heritage of fine eating.
 Unpretentious and absolutely delicious, these traditional desserts from the land of the shamrock are perfect for serving on any occasion.

 Mom's Recipe Scrapbooks (c.
 1920s)